-In September, property owners in Cherry Hill Manor will be asked to vote on a request from a developer seeking an easement through property owned by the Cherry Hill Manor Maintenance Association.
+In November, property owners in Cherry Hill Manor will be asked to vote on a request from a developer seeking an easement through property owned by the Cherry Hill Manor Maintenance Association.

 The developer, Ingerman, is planning to build an affordable senior house development on property adjacent to the neighborhood and is seeking a 50-foot easement for construction of an entrance to the development that would cross a portion of the Association's open space and connect to Colonial Court.

 If the easement is approved, and the project is ultimately completed, the Association would receive a one-time payment of $30,000 and annual payments of $5,000.
+Ingerman will be responsible for ongoing maintenance and upkeep of the easement area, as well as all legal, title and recording costs for the implementation of the easement.

 On this page you will find information about the project, about the meeting, and about voting procedures.
 Please email board@cherryhillmanor.org with any questions.